Medically reviewed by Dr Chaminda Goonetilleke, 13th Dec. 2021

-- For a grade 1 MCL injury, there may be mild tenderness on the inside of the knee but usually no swelling.
+If you have a grade 1 MCL sprain you may have mild tenderness on the inside of your knee, but not usually any swelling.

-- The patient is likely to be able to walk or even run with minimal symptoms but not at 100% and they will likely experience some form of discomfort.
+You are likely to be able to walk or even run with minimal symptoms, but not at 100%.
+However, you will likely experience discomfort.

 The valgus stress test is a diagnostic test that is used in cases of suspected MCL injuries.
 The therapist takes hold of the leg, ensuring the knee is slightly bent (approx 30 degrees).
 They stabilize the thigh whilst applying outward pressure on the lower leg (tibia) and this stretches the medial ligament.

-Pain on the inside of the knee and or excessive movement (laxity) with an altered end feel in the ligament indicates a positive test.
+Pain on the inside of the knee and/or excessive movement (laxity) with an altered end feel in the ligament indicates a positive test.
+A positive test means you are likely to have injured your medial collateral knee ligament.
 The degree of damage can then be determined by how much movement/stability there is.